 After the test, have students take a seat to reflect on their versions of the straw houses.
-The houses made from drinking straws work as an example, but not as a house that we normally live in.
+The houses made from construction pipes work as an example, but not as a house that we normally live in.

 Hold a single straw up and bend it to show that it cannot handle a lot of bending.
-Then grab a bundle of at least 30-50 drinking straws together and try to bend them in half.
+Then grab a bundle of at least 30-50 construction pipes together and try to bend them in half.
 They will bend a little, but the main idea is to show that is's harder as a group.
-The drinking straws are stronger together as a bundle, but there are better materials such as wood and metal that can withstand the heat, cold, rain, and heavier weight.
+The construction pipes are stronger together as a bundle, but there are better materials such as wood and metal that can withstand the heat, cold, rain, and heavier weight.